vimpostor/quickcurver/README.md

 git clone --recursive https://github.com/vimpostor/quickcurver.git
 # If you forgot to clone with --recursive, just run git submodule update --init
 cd quickcurver
-mkdir build
+cmake -B build
-cd build
+cmake --build build
-qmake .. -config release
 make
 ```

-To start QuickCurver you need to run the built executable in the build/src directory, for example on Linux run: `src/QuickCurver`
+To start QuickCurver you need to run the built executable in the `build` directory, for example on Linux run: `build/quickcurver`

 ## Installing compiled binaries

 ### Windows
 Download the precompiled binary from the [latest stable release](https://github.com/vimpostor/quickcurver/releases/latest).
-Alternatively you can also download the latest [nightly build artifact](https://ci.appveyor.com/api/projects/magnus-gross/quickcurver/artifacts/build%2FQuickCurver.zip).
 Extract all files and run `QuickCurver.exe` in the `release` directory.

 # Multiplayer